Pasig River Ferry Service: StarCraft Ferry

-The company had a fleet of 30 locally-constructed Manta boats (the same type used by the current Pasig River Ferry Service).
-Each boat carries a seating capacity of 32 passengers.
-By 1999, however, only 19 such boats were still in operations as many of StarCraft boats were damaged by chipped debris or had clogged propellers.
+The company had a fleet of 30 locally constructed Manta boats (the same type used by the current Pasig River Ferry Service).
+Each boat had the seating capacity for 32 passengers.
+By 1999, however, only 19 such boats were still in operation as many of StarCraft boats were damaged by chipped debris or had clogged propellers.

 Ridership of the StarCraft Ferry at the time was recorded at 900 to 1,200 passengers per day, with the most common trips being recorded between its Guadalupe station in Makati and the Escolta or Lawton stations in Manila.
 Additionally, StarCraft Ferry also operated a ferry service between Escolta in Manila and Los Baños, Laguna from 1998 onwards until its license was revoked by the Laguna Lake Development Authority due to insufficient paperwork.
 StarCraft's ferry services in the Pasig River lasted for almost three years until it closed in 1999, facing the same problems with foul odor and debris along the river that hampered its operating speeds.

 Current iteration

 Initial reopening

-The current ferry service, the Pasig River Ferry Service, was inaugurated by President Gloria Macapagal Arroyo on February 14, 2007 that initially covered 15 stations, namely Escolta, Plaza Mexico, Quezon Bridge, PUP, Lambingan, and Santa Ana in Manila, Valenzuela and Guadalupe in Makati, Hulo in Mandaluyong, San Joaquin and Caniogan in Pasig, Riverbanks, Santa Elena, and Marcos Bridge in Marikina, and Napindan in Taguig.
-The service launched with an initial fleet of three catamaran boats operated by a private operator.
+The current ferry service, the Pasig River Ferry Service, was first inaugurated by President Gloria Macapagal Arroyo on February 14, 2007, that initially covered 15 stations, namely Escolta, Plaza Mexico, Quezon Bridge, PUP, Lambingan, and Santa Ana in Manila, Valenzuela and Guadalupe in Makati, Hulo in Mandaluyong, San Joaquin and Caniogan in Pasig, Riverbanks, Santa Elena, and Marcos Bridge in Marikina, and Napindan in Taguig.
+The service was launched with an initial fleet of three catamaran boats operated by private operator SCC Nautical Transport Services Incorporated under a franchise granted by Maritime Industry Authority (MARINA) and an agreement between the Pasig River Rehabilitation Commission (PRRC), Department of Transportation and Communications (DOTC), and Metropolitan Manila Development Authority (MMDA).

-Unlike the previous Pasig River ferry services, the Pasig River Ferry Service planned to use air-conditioned boats with faster travel speeds and onboard amenities such as payphones, a security system, and a ticketing system with single journey and storage value RFID ticketing.

-The Pasig River Ferry Service, however, operated at a loss, with the Pasig River Ferry Service ceasing operations in 2011.
+The service was planned to use air-conditioned boats with faster travel speeds and onboard amenities such as payphones, a security system, and a ticketing system with single journey and storage value RFID ticketing.
+However, after four years, operational losses and overabundant water hyacinths forced the Pasig River Ferry Service to cease operations in 2011.
 A Commission on Audit report in 2011 revealing that the operating expenses of the service amounted to ₱101.4 million against a revenue of ₱7.33 million.
 This resulted in the service being highly dependent on government subsidies.
-In response to the report, the Pasig River Rehabilitation Commission stated that ferry revenue declined due to a dwindling number of passengers and frequent cancellation of regular trips in order to accommodate river tours.
+In response to the report, the PRRC stated that ferry revenue declined due to a dwindling number of passengers and frequent cancellation of regular trips in order to accommodate river tours.